-130 years ago Nietzsche claimed we were experiencing massive, unprecedented change regarding meaning and value in our culture: “Whither are we moving? [...]
+130 years ago Nietzsche claimed we were experiencing unprecedented change: “Whither are we moving? [...]
 Are we not plunging continually?
 Backward, sideward, forward, in all directions?
 Is there still any up or down?
 Are we not straying, as through an infinite nothing?"
-With such words as these Nietzsche observed that a new age was rising in the Western world: the age of nihilism.
+The change was one of meaning and value.
+Nietzsche saw that a new age was rising in the Western world: the age of nihilism.
 With it has come new tendencies in depression.

 F. Scott Fitzgerald: "It is in the thirties that we want friends.
 In the forties we know they won't save us any more than love did."
-Perhaps F. knew what it is like, when the inner life speeds up while the clock slows down.
+Perhaps F. knew what it is like, when the inner world speeds up while the clock on the wall seems to slow down.
 When the hours become mud, and tremors pass through the body.
-That bomb in us which only a loved one can manufacture.
+That bomb in us which only loved ones can detonate.
 No distance separates strangers in a room, and yet there is a chasm.
 No distance separates the heart of true friends, but betrayal creates a chasm.
 Whether in romance or friendship, how do we live with betrayal?

-When he lost them he was reminded cruelly of metaphysics.
+When he lost her he was reminded cruelly of metaphysics.
 Ontology.
 That a particular thing can have an absolute value.
-A paradox, surely, but one that shows itself in our lives, in our loves, in our griefs.
+A paradox, surely, but one that shows itself in our lives.
+In our loves.
+In our griefs.
 Later he reflected: We love certain people absolutely.
 And we love numerous people this way.
 Mathematics would say: when we lose one we still have the others.
 So too does the advice of friends.
 So the grief should be partial.
 The logic of the soul, however, giver of value, says No. By a strict inner law the loss of one absolute renders the whole of life a place of loss.
 For a time.
-He would learn this in his body as much as his mind.
+This is the logic of deep grief.
+He would learn it in his body as much as his mind.

 What does it tell you when it tells you now you grow up?